-When to mulch?
-Good question!
-As we head on into the colder months of winter, the big question people often ask is, “To mulch or not to mulch?”
-Although I’m sure you can find many varied opinions on this subject, most with a background in horticulture will tell you to MULCH!
+As we head into the colder months of winter, the big question people often ask is, “Is this a good time to mulch or not to mulch?”
+Although I’m sure you can find many varied opinions on this subject, most with a background in horticulture will tell you to mulch.

-This does however come with a small warning…winter mulching needs to be done AFTER there is a heavy frost in the ground.
+This does however come with a small warning.
+Winter mulching needs to be done after there is a heavy frost in the ground.
 Mulching has a number of benefits, and most usually only think of those that occur in the summer.
-These would be retaining moisture during our dry season and keeping the sun from baking the root systems of our treasured plants.
+These would include retaining moisture during our dry season and keeping the sun from baking the root systems of our treasured plants.

-But what most don’t consider is regulating the soil temps in winter.
-Although plants need a dormant season, here in the Midwest, our wildly fluctuating temps can have a detrimental effect on these tender plants.
-Mulching after we have a strong frost in the ground helps keep the ground frozen which deters the plants from kicking into their growth mode prematurely.
-So in short, the answer is…yes!
+But what most don’t consider is that mulch helps regulate the soil temperatures in winter.
+Although plants need a dormant season, here in the Midwest, our wildly fluctuating temperatures can have a detrimental effect on these tender plants.
+Knowing when to mulch late in the year means waiting until we get a strong frost in the ground.
+This helps keep the ground frozen, which deters the plants from kicking into their growth mode prematurely.